sdc-china/IDA-doc/_posts/2018-01-15-tutorial-create-a-test-project-and-generate-test-cases.md

 To create a new test project:

   1. In the project list page, click **Create Project** button.
 Name the project name to **Hiring Sample**.
-Choose the values like below screenshot.
+Choose the values like below screenshot.For the visibility,you can choose private or team you belong to.

      ![][tutorial_createproject]